Manaitand

 Manaitand is a locality within Dhanbad district, Jharkhand, India.

 It is a fully residential place surrounded by schools, colleges, markets with other commercial bodies.
 It is barely 2 km from the Dhanbad railway station towards the Purana Bazar side.
 It has quite a number of water bodies surrounding it namely the Chath Talab (dedicated to the festival of Chath, famous in Bihar/Jharkhand), Singara talab, Dhobi bandh etc. It also houses the famous Pranjivan Academy high secondary school among other schools.
+It is a good place to be.